Which Texas Cities Have the Best Weather? Top Choices

 Texas is known for being a big, hot, dry state.
 There are parts of the state where this is undoubtedly true.
 The western tip of the state is particularly arid.

-El Paso sits right on the border of Texas and Mexico, in the far southwestern part of the state.
+El Paso is situated directly on the border between Texas and Mexico, in the far southwestern part of the state.
 If they even get that much, the city rarely has more than five days of rain a month.
 In the summer, it might rain for a total of eight days.

 The lowest annual precipitation numbers recorded were just under eight inches in El Paso.